LCAV/easy-dsp/docs-source/docs/messages-ref.md

                 "latency": (float)
             }

-* Creation of a new data handler: this message asks the webapp to create a new data handler, that will be then complete with new data.
+* Creation of a new data handler: this message asks the webapp to create a new data handler, that will be then filled with new data.
     * Message type: text;
     * Message format: JSON: